dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

   * pub.dartlang.org is the primary public repository for Dart packages.
   * Following a few conventions, such as having a valid pubspec.yaml file, makes your app a package.
-  * If you're developing a web or server app, use Stagehand to generate starting files.
+  * If you're developing a web or server-side app, use Stagehand to generate starting files.
-  * If you're developing a web or server app, use `pub get` to download packages.
+  * If you're developing a web or server-side app, use `pub get` to download packages.
   * If you're developing a mobile app, use Flutter's tools.
 </div>

-Once you can create and run a Dart application, you're ready to leverage code written by other programmers.
+Once you can create and run a Dart app, you're ready to leverage code written by other programmers.
 Many interesting and useful packages of reusable Dart code are available at the